 If developers discover a vulnerability in their code, they’ll usually push an update to fix it.
 The longer your site remains on the outdated version, the more at risk it is to be targeted by hackers.

 So while it might take some time, stay up to date with all plugins, theme, and WordPress core updates.
-If you’re using a managed WordPress host like Flywheel, we’ll take care of the WordPress updates so you can focus on themes and plugins.
+If you’re using a managed WordPress host like Flywheel, we’ll take care of the WordPress updates automatically, so you can cross those off your list.

 2. Use username and password best practices